GuanceCloud/datakit/internal/export/doc/en/inputs/cat.md

 Notes on configuration files:

 1. `startTransactionTypes` `MatchTransactionTypes` `block` `routers` `sample`  is the data returned to the client end
-1. `routers` is Datakit IP or Domain
+1. `routers` is DataKit IP or Domain
 1. `tcp_port`  client config `servers ip` address

 ---